About the Genomic Data Sharing (GDS) Policy

 Points to Consider

-While the GDS is generally reserved for large-scale genomics, these are points to consider regardless of scale.
-Investigators should consult with appropriate Program Officers or their Intramural Scientific Director (SD) as early as possible to determine if small- or large-scale research projects should be submitted.
+Although the GDS is generally reserved for large-scale genomics, there are key points to consider regardless of scale.
+Investigators should consult with their appropriate Program Officers or Intramural Scientific Directors (SD) as early as possible to determine if they should submit small- or large-scale research projects.

-Data may need to be submitted even for smaller-scale research projects depending on:
+Data may need to be submitted even for small-scale research projects depending on the:

-• The utility of the data for the research community
+• usefulness of the data for the research community.

-Examples of smaller-scale projects that NCI would likely mandate data sharing for include, but are not limited to:
+Examples of small-scale projects that NCI would likely mandate data sharing for include, but are not limited to, projects:

-• Projects examining rare cancers, rare-cancer-related outcomes, or rare-cancer subtypes
+• examining rare cancers, rare-cancer-related outcomes, or rare-cancer subtypes.

 Definition of a rare disease: